10 ways to escape the city without leaving Toronto

 Think about any naturesque fiction locale you've ever read about — like the Shire — and you'll feel you've entered it at the otherworldly Glen Stewart Ravine that runs along Glen Manor Drive between Kingston Road and Queen.
 Rolling green spaces line both sides of an elevated boardwalk that runs along a babbling creek.

 Jutting out into lake, the Bluffs escarpment in Scarborough consists of nine parks and a beach: there's nothing like sunbathing surrounded by a wall of 25-storey-high rock.
 Walk the back paths for extra adventure: they'll lead you through reed brushes filled with red-winged blackbirds

 Delve into a world of sprawling green lawns, swirling hedges and curated botany at this 34.4-acre land at Leslie and Lawrence.
 You'll be guaranteed to cross a few picturesque bridges and befriend a couple of chipmunks while you're here.

 You'll get an incredible view of Lake Ontario at this park just off of Guildwood Beach.
 Get your heart racing at the cliff's edge or take a more relaxing walk around the old columns and amphitheatres that dot this park-turned-art hub.

-Centre Island's amusement park attraction might get all the attention, but the Toronto Islands most eastern section — Ward's — is the place where the grownups go (clothed, anyway).
+The Toronto Islands most eastern section — Ward's — is the place where the grownups go (clothed, anyway).
 A mix of super soft sand and rocky earth make this beach an intimate getaway, with a private feel.